McKay42/McOsu-NX/README.md

 3. Launch [HBL via the NSP version](https://gbatemp.net/threads/homebrew-menu-loader-legal-nsp.518433/) (to get full RAM access, which this game requires), and start McOsu

 ## How to use:
 * NOTE: You don't have to create any folder structures, everything is already prepared.
 Follow the guide on extracting beatmaps/skins below, and simply put them into `/switch/McOsu/Songs/` or `/switch/McOsu/Skins/` on your microSD card.
+Default beatmaps are already included, so just follow their structure.

 * How to add beatmaps/skins: https://steamcommunity.com/sharedfiles/filedetails/?id=880768265